-M&A project management software eliminates the tedious practices analysts and associates often engage in when performing deals.
+M&A project management and deal management software eliminates the tedious practices analysts and associates often engage in when performing deals.
 Tasks such as organizing diligence documents on excel trackers, shifting through long email threads in order to communicate with buyers and clients and using multiple platforms to store and share data are not tasks that should continue in the modern, fast-moving marketplace.
 Completing work through these inefficient forums can greatly impede on closing deals quickly and successfully.

 However, M&A project management can help complete due diligence up to 40% faster.

 One of the more difficult problems faced during due diligence is that deal teams are forced to use softwares and online m&a platforms that are not well designed for aspects of M&A.

 For example, virtual data rooms are a great place to collect, host, and share files and documents.
 However, that is where data room capabilities end.
 Team members must therefore use other platforms to complete diligence.
 This adds to the places in which work is being done and further dilutes communications and task management.